 On the day of your procedure, a nurse will place an intravenous (IV) line in one of your veins.
 You’ll get fluids through your IV.
 You’ll also get medication to help make you more comfortable during your procedure.

 To place the stent, your healthcare provider will first insert a cystoscope (thin, metallic tube with a camera) through your urethra (the small tube that carries urine from your bladder to outside your body) and into your bladder.
 They’ll use the cystoscope to find the opening where your ureter connects to your bladder.
 Once they can see this opening, your healthcare provider will thread a ureteral stent through the cystoscope and into your ureter.
 After the stent is in place, the cystoscope will be removed.Back to top

 After Your Procedure

 In the hospital

-After your procedure, you will be taken to the recovery area, called the Post-Anesthesia Care Unit (PACU).
+After your procedure, you’ll be taken to the recovery area, called the Post-Anesthesia Care Unit (PACU).
 A nurse will check your pulse, breathing, and blood pressure regularly.
-If you feel any pain, your doctor may prescribe pain medication to help you feel more comfortable.
+If you feel any pain, your healthcare provider may prescribe pain medication to help you feel more comfortable.